Mattlk13/hipchat/README.md

 # atlassian-connect-express-hipchat: Node.js module for Express based HipChat Connect Add-ons

-Atlassian-Connect-Express-hipchat (ACE) is a NPM module to help developers build HipChat add-ons.
+Atlassian-Connect-Express-hipchat (ACE) is a NPM module to help developers build HipChat add-ons using [HipChat Connect](https://developer.atlassian.com/hipchat/getting-started).
 Building a HipChat add-on with ACE is relatively simple, as it generates most of the plumbing for you, using Node.js and Express as the add-on server.